kstenerud/orb/ort.md

  * Signed Integers: `i8`, `i16`, `i32`, `i64`
  * Unsigned Integers: `u8`, `u16`, `u32`, `u64`
  * Timestamp: `ts`
- * Identifier: `id`
+ * UUID: `uuid`
  * Floating Point: `f16`, `f32`, `f64`

-All elements **MUST** fit into the array's element type without data loss (other than the normal loss of floating point precision that is to be expected when converting from decimal string representation to binary floating point).
+All elements **MUST** fit into the array's element type without data loss (other than the normal loss of floating point precision that is to be expected when converting from string floating point representation to binary floating point).

 **Examples**: